 We receive compensation from our advertising partners for links on the blog.
 Here’s our full Advertiser Policy.

-In honor of the new offer on the British Airways Visa Signature® Card, here’s a post with options on how to redeem 100,000 British Airways Avios.
+In honor of the new offer on the British Airways Visa Signature® Card (EXPIRED), here’s a post with options on how to redeem 100,000 British Airways Avios.

 If you didn’t know, you can earn Avios with the British Airways Visa offer.

 Also, just a reminder that you don’t have to fly British Airways with your Avios miles.
 You can fly any partner airline like American Airlines or Alaska Airlines, or any other airline that’s in the One World Alliance.